 \section{Metric components in terms of the Ernst potential}

-In this section we will derive $g_{t\phi}$ in terms of the Ernst potential.
-As per our knowledge this has not been computed explicitly in the literature.
-If the metric is stationary and axis-symmetric then there will exist a time like Killing vector field $\xi^{\alpha}$ and an axial Killing vactor field $\mathfrak{A}^{\alpha}$.
-Then it is possible to define a vector field $\omega^{\alpha}$ defined as,
+In this section, we will derive $g_{t\phi}$ in terms of the Ernst potential.
+To our knowledge this has not been computed explicitly in the literature.
+If the metric is stationary and axis symmetric, then there will exist a timelike Killing vector field $\xi^{\alpha}$ and an axial Killing vector field $\mathfrak{A}^{\alpha}$.
+Then, it is possible to define a vector field $\omega^{\alpha}$, defined as

-which satisfies, $\nabla_{[\alpha}\omega_{\beta]} = 0$.
+which satisfies $\nabla_{[\alpha}\omega_{\beta]} = 0$.
 Therefore, we can define a twist potential $\psi$ as $\omega_{\alpha} = \partial_{\alpha}\psi$.